nexthybrid/reachability-tools/README.md

 (table generated using [Tables Generator](https://www.tablesgenerator.com/markdown_tables))

+To cite this table, use the citation of the full paper: [Formal Certification Methods for Automated Vehicle Safety Assessment](https://arxiv.org/abs/2202.02818)

 Feel free to suggest other tools to be added in the list, by creating an Issue in Issues or by pull request.